wirapong/Academic-Conference-Management-System/README.md

 ## 🌟 Overview

-This system was originally developed for the **7th National Conference on Thai Information Science Education 2026 (TISE-2026)**, hosted by the College of Local Administration, Khon Kaen University.
+This system was originally developed for the **7th National Conference on Thai Information Science Education 2026 (TISE-2026)**, hosted by the Department of Information Science, Faculty of Humanities and Social Sciences, Khon Kaen University.

 It provides a complete end-to-end workflow for academic conference management, from paper submission through peer review, author notification, camera-ready collection, and participant registration — all running on Google's free infrastructure with zero hosting costs.